Risingson/eveeyedocs/docs/sharing/cloud.md

 Synced amongst your devices would be map presets, signatures, connections, marks and names.

-Shared with other pilots would be your location and ship, signatures, connections and shared marks and their names.
+Shared with other pilots would be your location and ship, signatures, connections and shared marks plus their names.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEzMjYwMTI1MDksLTEyNDQ3OTc2MzEsLT
+eyJoaXN0b3J5IjpbNDg0MzE0MTUwLC0xMjQ0Nzk3NjMxLC0xND
-E0MzEyODA4NTEsNDE3NDkzNzk2LC0xNDAwNzI1ODg4LC0yMzUx
+MxMjgwODUxLDQxNzQ5Mzc5NiwtMTQwMDcyNTg4OCwtMjM1MTM5
-Mzk2NTIsMTYwNDk1NTE3MSwtOTAzMTY5OTAxXX0=
+NjUyLDE2MDQ5NTUxNzEsLTkwMzE2OTkwMV19
 -->